-Master of Fine Arts (MFA) in Painting or Sculpture: The Marchutz School of Fine Arts is proud to offer a two-year MFA degree program in painting or sculpture in Aix-en-Provence, France.
+Master of Fine Arts (MFA) in Painting: The Marchutz School of Fine Arts is proud to offer a two-year MFA degree program in painting in Aix-en-Provence, France.
 The 60-credit program is conducted in English and accepts artists of diverse interests and backgrounds.
-The program combines daily studio work, seminars, museum studies, field studies throughout Europe, professional internship opportunities, and a low-residency option.
-Please Note: Sculpture will be offered beginning in the Fall of 2019.
+The program combines daily studio work, seminars, museum studies, field studies throughout Europe, and professional internship opportunities.

 Master of Arts in Art History (MAAH): The Master of Arts in Art History degree at ACM is a one-year program stemming from IAU's academic tradition as one of the first American institutions abroad to create a full studio art and art history curriculum founded on the rich art and art historical traditions of the south of France and, in particular, Aix-en-Provence.
 Its defining characteristic resides in the educational principle that any art-related study should combine in a holistic manner the three disciplines of art history, studio practice, and critical studies.
 The artistic traditions of the south of France and the Mediterranean Basin will naturally serve as the intellectual backbone of the Masters of Arts in Art History.